-Unlike Apple CarPlay, which runs only on a vehicle’s infotainment screen, Android Auto can run directly on a mobile phone in vehicles that either don’t have a screen or can’t run the software directly.
-The functionality is the same as it would be on the in-dash screen, but allows the user to play audio over Bluetooth instead of needing to plug in.
+Unlike Apple CarPlay, which runs only on a vehicle’s infotainment screen, Android Auto can run directly on a mobile phone in vehicles that either don’t have a screen or can’t run the software.
+The functionality is the same as it would be on the in-dash screen, but it allows the user to play audio over Bluetooth instead of needing to plug in.
 Regardless of the connection, the basic Android Auto functionality is the same.
 To get started:

-- Make sure your device is running at least Android 5.0 (Android 6.0 is recommended)
+Make sure your device is running at least Android 5.0 (Android 6.0 is recommended)

 Once you’ve downloaded the app and checked your phone’s operating system, you’ll need to start the app for the first time.
 Your phone may ask you to download updates to other apps that are used by Android Auto, like Google Maps.
 The app will also require you to review a safety notice and acknowledge terms and conditions, but only the first time you use Android Auto.

-How To Set Up Android Auto to Run With a USB Connection
+How to set up Android Auto to run with a USB connection

 Just like running Android Auto on the device’s screen itself, using a wired USB connection requires that you have a device that is running at least Android 5.0, but there is an extra step involved in the vehicle’s settings.
-You’ll need to make sure that your vehicle is compatible with Android Auto and that it’s enabled in your vehicle.
+You’ll need to make sure that your vehicle is compatible with Android Auto (dozens are) and that it’s enabled in your vehicle.
 The first time you plug in your phone, you will be prompted to download the Android Auto app if you don’t have it already.
-If you’re running Android 10 or higher, the app is already included
+If you’re running Android 10 or higher, the app is already included.

-To complete setup:
+To complete the setup:

-- Unlock your phone’s screen
+Unlock your phone’s screen

-- Pair your phone and car via Bluetooth
+Pair your phone and car via Bluetooth

-- Update any required apps like Google Maps
+Update any required apps, like Google Maps

-- Review the Safety reminder
+Review the safety reminder

-- Turn on notifications for Android Auto
+Turn on notifications for Android Auto

 Until you disable it, Android Auto will auto-start whenever you plug your phone in.

-How to Update Android Auto
+How to update Android Auto

-How to Use Android Auto
+How to use Android Auto

-- The best Android Auto apps for 2022: Music, Messaging, Navigation, and more
+The best Android Auto apps for 2022: Music, Messaging, Navigation, and more